jakejs/jake/README.md

 The `name` argument is a String with the name of the task, and `prerequisites` is an optional Array arg of the list of prerequisite tasks to perform first.

-The `action` is a Function defininng the action to take for the task.
+The `action` is a Function defining the action to take for the task.
 (Note that Object-literal syntax for name/prerequisites in a single argument a la Rake is also supported, but JavaScript's lack of support for dynamic keys in Object literals makes it not very useful.)
 The action is invoked with the Task object